Popping Filter Bubbles in Firefox

 Posted: 03 December, 2020 · Tweet

 In a previous article we took a simple, non-partisan query, and tried it out on some search and a metasearch engines: How to Register to Vote in the United States.
 During US election season, this was the kind of information that was useful for all of registered Democrats, Republicans, and Independents, as well as Greens, Libertarians, and undecideds.
 What we found was that the choice of search provider was going to wildly change the information sources offered to you.
 It demonstrates that using one or more search engines is a very simple way of increasing your ability to step outside of algorithmic bubbles when looking for information.
 Let’s check out how we can do this in Firefox.
+If you're not using Firefox, then here are these steps for Chromium-based browsers, and for Safari.

 Just looking for information on how to add Mojeek to Firefox?
 We've got you covered.